triton-inference-server/dali_backend/docs/examples/dali_plugin/README.md

 definition of your operation.
 Therefore, you need to inject it into your tritonserver image, so that DALI would be able to conduct this operation.
-There are multiple ways to achieve that, including mounting (`-v` option), copying (`COPY` directive or `docker cp` command).
+There are multiple ways to achieve that, including mounting (`-v` option) or copying (`COPY` directive or `docker cp` command).

 Here we will assume, that your `.so` library is located at `/models/libcustomcopy.so` in your tritonserver docker image.

-### Step 4: Update your config file
+### Step 4: Run `tritonserver` with DALI plugin

-For DALI Backend to be able to use your plugin libraries, you must point to them in the model configuration file.
-Add a `plugin_libs` parameter to the DALI model, with the value being a colon-separated list of paths to plugin libraries:
+For DALI Backend to be able to use your plugin libraries, you must specify their paths when running the server.
+You shall use a backend configuration for this.
+Please add a `plugin_libs` parameter to the DALI Backend configuration (`--backend-config`), with the value being a colon-separated list of paths to plugin libraries, e.g.:

-    parameters: [
-        {
-            key: "plugin_libs"
-            value: { string_value: "/models/libcustomcopy.so:/another/path/libplugin2.so" }
-        }
-    ]

-You can find an example in `model_repository/mydali/config.pbtxt` file.
+    $ docker run <your typical docker args> nvcr.io/nvidia/tritonserver:<xx.yy>-py3 tritonserver --model-repository=/models --backend-config dali,plugin_libs=/models/libcustomcopy.so:/path/to/libplugin2.so

+In this example, DALI Backend will try to load two plugin libaries: `/models/libcustomcopy.so` and `/path/to/libplugin2.so`.

 ### Step 5: Enjoy your custom DALI plugin in Triton

 That's all.
-You can now run your server
+You should have the server running by now.

+## Common errors
+Let's assume you would like to use `CustomCopy` operator.
+If at the point of server initialization you encounter an error:

+    Error when adding operator CustomCopy: Schema for operator 'CustomCopy' not registered

+This probably means, that the plugin `.so` library failed to load.
+You might want to double-check your backend configuration and if the plugin library is available in the location you specified.

 ## Remember